 Wolf PAWS 'Positive Awareness Wolf-dog Sanctuary' was formed in 2013 in the foothills of the Great Smoky Mountains of East Tennessee, for the purpose of rescuing unwanted, abandoned and abused wolf-dogs, and providing a permanent sanctuary for them in a safe and natural environment; providing an environment where these animals can be studied by individuals and educational institutions to further understand the wolf-dog; and educating the public about the specific care requirements and challenges of owning wolf-dogs, in an attempt to reduce the number of wolf-dogs being euthanized.

 Wolf PAWS is not open to the public.
 We offer private tours by appointment.

 We have rescued animals from various sources including the Jefferson County Humane Society, Young Williams in Knox county, other local and national rescue organizations, as well as from individuals who have to surrender their pet wolf-dogs for various reasons.
-We presently have ten wolf-dogs at our sanctuary who will live out the rest of their lives with us.
+The wolf-dogs at our sanctuary will live out the rest of their lives with us.
 Our rescued wolf-dogs were either abandoned, abused, or their owners could no longer provide the proper care and containment for them.
 There are countless wolf-dogs in need of rescue every day, and it is estimated that tens of thousands are euthanized every year.
 This is in part due to the greed of unethical breeders who only want the money involved from the sale of their puppies but fail to provide proper education and information to the people who adopt them, rendering them ill-prepared for the realities of owning a wolf-dog as a pet as they mature.
-Additionally, many breeders misrepresent their animals as wolf-dogs when in fact they are Northern breed mixes, but mislabeled as a "wolf-dog" can be a death sentence if they get picked up by Animal Control and end up in a shelter where most will not adopt them out for liability reasons.
+Additionally, many breeders misrepresent their animals as wolf-dogs when in fact they are Northern breed mixes - mislabeling a "wolf-dog" can be a death sentence if they get picked up by Animal Control and end up in a shelter where most will not adopt them out for liability reasons.
 In fact, it is estimated that over 75% of claimed wolf-dogs are mislabeled and are either northern breed mix dogs, or have much lower wolf-content than advertised.
 Misrepresentation Kills!